Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 She worked there for five years but was fired last week.

-2 A series of the same action completed multiple times in the past, likely to happen again in the future
+2 An action completed multiple times in the past that’s likely to happen again in the future

 When the same action has happened a few times already, you can use the present perfect tense if the action will likely happen again in the future.
 If the action probably won’t happen again, you can use the simple past tense.